dongma0a/academic-profile/content/post/12-2019-paper-accepted-ieee-comst/index.md

   focal_point: Smart
   preview_only: false
 ---
-Our paper entitled "Sensing, Computing, and Communication for Energy Harvesting IoTs: A Survey" has been accepted by IEEE Communication Surveys and Tutorials.
+Our paper entitled "Sensing, Computing, and Communication for Energy Harvesting IoTs: A Survey" was accepted by IEEE Communication Surveys and Tutorials.